 keep going, one step, one day at a time.

-Over the past eight years, I have raised
+Over the past nine years, I have raised

 so many people over the past 8 years are making a difference.
 I know